How Much Does It Cost To Paint A Car A Different Color?

 Worker using a paint spray gun for painting a car

-However, you might want to paint your car a different color just for fun.
+However, you might want to paint your car a different color just for enjoyment.
 If you have that much money to spend, why not?
 Your hard-earned cash is yours to do with as you please.

 Is the cost of changing your car’s color worth it?
 Well, that’s up to you.